-AOC: What have you learned during retirement that you wish you knew when you were younger and still working to reach financial independence?
+What have you learned during retirement that you wish you knew when you were still on your FIRE journey?

 REL: Neither of us received financial guidance nor training when we were younger.
 It would have been great to know about compounding interest for instance.
 Or even how to invest.
 Our adventure into investing was initiated as a result of an unexpected natural event that closed our little beach town down, and we were left with no cash flow.
 In terms of what we have learned during our retirement that we wish we would have known sooner… we would say developing personal confidence in our abilities to figure out solutions when confronted with unexpected situations.
 Or perhaps not to invest so much emotional capital in the judgment of our peers.
 Or even to have pursued the minimalist philosophy a little more strongly at the beginning.
 But living life is a process, and we learn as we go.
 There is something to be said for that.

-AOC: Your blog and books were a great help for us when we were planning our own early retirement lifestyle.
-What’s it like running a blog that helps so many people?
+Your blog and books were a great help for us, what’s it like helping so many people?

 REL: We are very humbled at the large and positive response we have received from people all over the world.
 It’s our number 1 goal to help people become financially independent, because we believe being financially free is the best thing you can do for yourself and for the world.
 When one is no longer hostage to a job, to the bills they owe, to a physical location where the job is located, or even to an abusive relationship due to financial obligations, one is then free to give back to the world.
 All of us have talents, abilities and experience that can benefit others.
 And when we don’t need to be paid for them in order to sustain our living expenses, everyone benefits from this exchange.
 So we absolutely love it when someone reaches FIRE and begins to live their best life!

-AOC: You guys reached FIRE more than 30 years ago!
+You guys reached FIRE more than 30 years ago!
 Has your budget or withdrawal strategy changed?
-How important is it for you to use a detailed budget and track your spending at this point in your FIRE lives?

 REL: We learned the value of tracking our spending since the days of our restaurant.
 We tracked what we spent on labor, food, utilities and rent, renovations, how many customers came in our door daily, what the average guest check was and so on.
 So, this is a part of how we manage our businesses and our finances.
 We still track our spending today as a matter of habit, and it’s not a burden but rather a fascinating accumulation of data.
 We know how much we spent in each country of our travels, how much housing is at any time, and what our transportation costs are.
 When we first retired, we simply sold off stocks monthly (at the capital gains rate) to pay for our monthly expenditures.
 Today, with receiving dividends and Social Security, we don’t need to sell off anything, as this income covers us completely.
 In fact, we will take the accrued extra cash from time to time and invest it back into the market.
 We also have several years of living expenses in cash, should we need to wait out a market downturn.